All fields are required

 There is a lot of “Hollywood” that goes into television shows.
 Things that can’t possibly be real slipped into your favorite sitcom for entertainment purposes.
 But is there truth to the poppy seed – opium connection?
 Turns out there is.
 And there is a movement to restrict and/or regulate its non-food application to prevent serious and even deadly consequences from this seemingly innocent ingredient.

 But how does it work?
 What are the risks?
 Can you really fail a drug test from drinking poppy seed tea?
 Are manufactures responsible for deaths?
+Has someone really filed a Poppy Seed Lawsuit?
 Let’s start from the beginning.

 The seeds themselves are not the problem.
 This is why the seeds used for baking are different from the ones used in these “therapeutic” teas.